 When I was teaching English in the Dominican Republic, I liked to give my high school-level classes inspirational quotes for them to ponder as a starting activity.
 Sometimes this would turn into a discussion about historical figures and thought leaders, other times they’d add words to their vocabulary arsenal.
-Other times, they’d just learn Miss K’s life philosophy.
-I’ve been a Pinterest user for a … Continue reading Motivation Monday: The Inspirational Quotes I Gave My Students
+Other times, they’d just learn Miss… Read More Motivation Monday: The Inspirational Quotes I Gave My Students

 I’ve been back in New York for almost a month and wanted to reflect on my year living abroad in the Dominican Republic.
 Over the past few weeks I have reconnected with friends and family, many who have asked about my experiences, and done a major purge.
-They have seen my wonderful Instagram pictures of my adventures, but I wanted to write a post on … Continue reading On Being Home
+They have seen my wonderful Instagram pictures of… Read More On Being Home

 Last week marked six months here in la Republica.
 In five months, I’ve had two jobs, lived in five apartments and two cities, gone to four beaches, taken countless conchos (public cars), eaten innumerable quantities of tostones, and met so many amazing people.
-My feet have trekked the streets of Santiago, Santo Domingo, Cabarete, Puerto Plata, Esperanza, Batey Libertad… and I think I am finally starting to feel at home.
+My feet have trekked the streets of Santiago, Santo Domingo, Cabarete, Puerto Plata, Esperanza, Batey… Read More Finding my way

 After almost two months in the Dominican Republic, I have made it through the first two weeks of teaching.
 I spend most of my free time planning lessons and preparing for the following day.
 I’ve been getting to know my colleagues and I am truly blessed to have their friendship and support.